HL7/davinci-alerts/input/pagecontent/usecases.md

 You should not use transfer notifications:
 - If your facility only uses *admit* and *discharge* transactions for the above scenarios
-- For bed changes within the same facility, i.e. ICU to a stepdown.
+- For bed changes within the same facility, i.e. ICU to a step-down.
 </div>

 {% include img-portrait.html img="bundle_graphic.svg" caption="Figure 5" %}